TD-Dan/Sunwai/Full dictionary.baked.md

 Action::		**To color, add hue, tint; To become colored** Descriptor::	**Colored, Hued, Chromatic; Number 7**

 > Root representing the perceptual property derived from the magnitude/length (wavelength) of light interacting with objects (color, hue).
-Systematically derived from KU (Sense) + LO (Magnitude/Length).
+Systematically derived from KU (Sense) + LON (Magnitude/Length).
 It encompasses the entire visual spectrum and individual shades.

 ## Usage